The Art of the One-on-One Meeting

 What’s the ideal one-on-one frequency?

-“I recommend no less than a weekly 1:1 with every report for thirty minutes, and more time if needed.”– Julie Zhuo, The Making of a Manager
+- “I recommend no less than a weekly 1:1 with every report for thirty minutes, and more time if needed.” – Julie Zhuo, author of The Making of a Manager

-“I like to meet with each person who works directly for me for fifty minutes a week.”– Kim Scott, Radical Candor
+- “I like to meet with each person who works directly for me for fifty minutes a week.” – Kim Scott, author of Radical Candor

-“You should have one on ones frequently (for example, once a week) with a subordinate who is inexperienced in a specific situation and less frequently (perhaps once every few weeks) with an experienced veteran.”– Andy Grove, High Output Management
+- “You should have one on ones frequently (for example, once a week) with a subordinate who is inexperienced in a specific situation and less frequently (perhaps once every few weeks) with an experienced veteran.” – Andy Grove, author of High Output Management

-“My recommendation would be weekly or every two weeks depending on the kind of work and how often you interact with them in other ways.”– Camille Fournier, The Manager’s Path
+- “My recommendation would be weekly or every two weeks depending on the kind of work and how often you interact with them in other ways.” – Camille Fournier, author of The Manager’s Path

 As you can tell, there is no “one-size-fits-all” approach.
 Some managers like to hold weekly 30-minute meetings, while others prefer biweekly one-hour-long sessions.
 In the end, it’s up to you and your team to decide what works best for you.